What is Scampi and How is it Made?

 The Whitby Scampi Is Scampi that has been caught around the British Isles and then prepared in Whitby.
 Our Wholetail Scampi is also sourced from the British Isles, West Scotland and Ireland.

 Other frequently asked questions regarding Scampi is What is Monkfish Scampi?

 What is Monkfish Scampi?

 Interestingly, monkfish was once used as a cheaper substitute for ‘real’ scampi.
 You will still come across Monkfish Scampi but it is now identified as Monkfish because it is no longer a cheaper substitute.
 It has the same meaty texture and is as tasty but now in its own right.

 Wholetail Scampi is what it says.
 Depending on the size of the tails you might get more than one tail to make up a piece of breaded or battered scampi.
 There are cheaper form of scampi where the meat is minced and shaped out of pieces of the tail.
 This should be declared on any labels if you’re buying packs … ask the pub/restaurant staff when ordering from the menu.
 It should have some reflection on the price.

 Can I eat Scampi during pregnancy? …

 You’ll be pleased to know: Yes you can.
-Just make sure it’s cooked thoroughly like any other seafood and you’re good to go.
+Just make sure it’s cooked thoroughly like any other shellfish and you’re good to go.

 So; there you have it….
 If you are asked “whats scampi made of ” in the future, I hope this has been helpful.